 Open Policy Analysis

-- Analytic Transparency – All elements of the analysis should be easily accessible and readable for critical appraisal and improvement.
-This also entails disclosing all methodological procedures and underlying assumptions behind the report.
-Analytic transparency can be achieved through the use of open data, code and materials, and Dynamic Documents.
+- Open analysis: All elements of the analysis should be easily accessible and readable for critical appraisal and improvement.
+This includes disclosing all methodological procedures and underlying assumptions behind the report.